Breech presentation is one of the common malpresentation.

 c) Knee presentation- Thighs are extended but the knees are flexed.

 Mechanism of Labour in Breech Presentation (Sacro-Anterior Position)

-- Engagement of the buttock, that is bi-trochanteric diameter 10 c.m., in the oblique diameters of the inlet and the sacrum is directed towards the iliopectineal eminence.
+- Engagement of the buttock, which is bi-trochanteric diameter 10 c.m., in the oblique diameters of the inlet and the sacrum is directed towards the iliopectineal eminence.